 - Clarifying – in fact, for example, in support of this, to refute

-For more information on cohesion, look at pages 91–92 of the NAPLAN 2012 Persuasive Writing Marking Guide (pdf, 7.4MB)
+For more information on cohesion, see the NAPLAN Persuasive Writing Marking Guide on the ACARA website

 To model how connectives, conjunctions and referring words provide cohesion you could give students a copy of the exposition 'Traffic must be reduced in central Sydney' to look at the cohesive devices used in the text.
 If students are not already familiar with all of these text features it would be better to look at them one at a time.
 A plain text for use on an interactive whiteboard is also provided.